damianhol/Three.js-flappy-plane/README.md

-JavaScript & Three.JS game based on Flappy Bird.
+Three.JS game based on Flappy Bird.
 Works on desktop & mobile.
 WebGLRenderer was used.